 What Is the Best Treatment for Recurring Bell’s Palsy?

 The best treatment for recurring Bell’s palsy depends on the patient.
-Dr. Azizzadeh tailors a recurrent Bell’s palsy treatment to his patient.
-He learns about his patient’s symptoms and when he or she previously experienced Bell’s palsy.
-Dr. Azizzadeh also reviews his patient’s medical history, so he can provide him or her with a treatment that won’t compromise their overall health.
+Dr. Azizzadeh tailors a recurrent Bell’s palsy treatment plan to each individual.
+He learns about the patient’s symptoms and when they previously experienced Bell’s palsy.
+Dr. Azizzadeh also reviews the patient’s medical history, so he can provide treatment that won’t compromise their overall health.

 Furthermore, Dr. Azizzadeh monitors his patient’s progress over the course of a treatment.
 He wants his patients to achieve long-term results.
 Therefore, he requests follow-up appointments with his patients to assess the effectiveness of recurring Bell’s palsy treatments.